Rewrite each expression using the distributive property and simpl... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Rewrite each expression using the distributive property and simplify, if possible.
-See Example 7. -12(x - y)
+See Example 7.
+5k + 3k

 Verified Solution